OctopusDeploy/docs/docs/security/outbound-requests/telemetry.md

 - A unique installation ID (read more below).
 - Telemetry data payload

-When the "Telemetry Reporting" option is enabled, we'll send some specific aggregate criteria along with the request.
+In addition, we'll send some specific aggregate criteria along with the request.
 This has evolved a bit over time, so it depends on the version you are running:

 | Metrics       | Since   |
 | ------------- | ------- |